Share on Social Media

 I joined the Cub Scouts of America and has some fond memories of various functions, especially Scouting for Food during the holidays.
 I joined the Boy Scouts with a resolve to make Eagle Scout.
 However, I came to discover a love for history which was first lit at various battlefields like Antietam, Saratoga, and Gettysburg.
 Ironically, the great hurdle to Eagle Scout was a swimming merit badge.
 It took several years to find a way to complete that badge.
 I was also able to attend one of the National Jamborees, although the support of scouts and scouters was instrumental in him enjoying the experience.

-I also has fond memories of being a student at a local community college.
+I also have fond memories of being a student at a local community college.
 My favorite course was physics, although it was it his lowest grade.
 When I later made it into Phi Theta Kappa with a 3.96 GPA, I knew that it was because I had worked so hard for that one A- in Physics, which is my proudest grade of all.

 One day, I inquired about volunteering with the local Special Olympics Swim team.
 The coach thought that I could help out with the non-swimmers.
 However, when that position fell away in the following off season, I received an offer to join the swimmers.
 I jumped at the opportunity, and within the first year, I had dropped some noticeable weight and my level of fitness improved.
 I would soon add the Special Olympics sport of Golf to my life.
 I love how every course is different and how each shot sets up the next until you hopefully make it into the hole.
 I also grew attached to playing softball with the local Special Olympics Team.